 Thursday 25 – Sunday 28 May

 Normal?
 Festival of the Brain brings science and art together over four days to wonder at the brain.
-This year we are exploring neuroplasticity and asking what happens when we change our habits and behaviours - either through circumstance or conscious decision.
+This year we explored neuroplasticity and asked what happens when we change our habits and behaviours - either through circumstance or conscious decision?

 Co-curated by Living Words, Folkestone Quarterhouse and Folkestone Fringe with input from the local community, we’ve been exploring empathy, self-help, laughter and awkward dancing to ask can you teach an old dog new tricks?